 In order for a military member stationed at a Kentucky base to file for divorce, they must reside at the base for at least six months, unless the spouse who filed first is a Kentucky resident.

 Decades Of Collective Experience

-At Hoge Partners, PLLC, our family law attorneys have three decades of combined experience assisting divorcing couples and their families throughout Jefferson County.
+At Hoge Partners, PLLC, our family law attorneys have four decades of combined experience assisting divorcing couples and their families throughout Jefferson County.